cantino/confabulator/README.markdown

 # Confabulator

-A Ruby grammar for procedural generation of random sentences.
+A recursive Ruby tempting language for the procedural generation of random sentences.

 ## Choice blocks